sergiosepulveda09/Reusable-loading-animated-view-/README.md

 https://user-images.githubusercontent.com/66451506/124243091-4a54f080-dad2-11eb-8a8a-9b26f92e673a.mov

 # Inspirations
 Sean allen from youtube!
-Amazinf videos from this guy!
+Amazing videos from this guy!
 I wanted to try one of his topics and It came out nicely